What to Do If You Hit a Dog With Your Car

-Veterinary bills can easily pile up after a dog is hit by a car.
-The dog's owner is normally the one responsible for deciding on treatment and covering all the expenses.
-If the owner cannot be located, the expense can fall on the person who brought the dog to the vet.
+Veterinary bills can quickly pile up after a dog is hit by a car.
+The dog's owner is usually the one responsible for deciding on the course of treatment and for covering all the expenses.
+However, if the owner cannot be located, the cost can fall on the person who brought the dog to the vet.
+That’s why it’s much better to call animal control or the police if you hit a dog.
 If you do take an injured dog to the vet and are unsure of the dog's owner, speak with the vet on what to expect.
 Find out what the standard procedure is in this type of accident.

 Physical damage repairs after hitting an animal are covered by comprehensive car insurance coverage.
 If the animal is a dog, the claim could be handled a little differently.
 In most states, if a comprehensive claim is filed due to hitting a dog, the insurance company will subrogate the claim by going after the dog's owner.
 If you cannot locate the owner, you must have comprehensive coverage on your vehicle for your car insurance to cover the damage.